 Combine Standard First Aid with some added content focusing on marine environments.

 Includes the latest First Aid and CPR Guidelines.
 Meets federal and a variety of provincial and territorial regulations for Standard First Aid.
 Meets Transport Canada Training Program Standards in Marine First Aid (TP 13008E).

 Basic 16 hour course offering an overview of first aid and cardiopulmonary resuscitation (CPR) skills for the marine/fishing industry.
-Course meets the requirements of Transport Canada outlined in Transport Publication (TP) 13008 E. Designed for any person who wants to obtain a rating certificate or endorsement or a Master or Chief Mate limited certification or is the person providing first aid on board a vessel engaged on a near-coastal voyage, class 2, or sheltered waters.
+The course meets the requirements of Transport Canada outlined in Transport Publication (TP) 13008 E. Designed for any person who wants to obtain a rating certificate or endorsement or a Master or Chief Mate limited certification or is the person providing first aid on board a vessel engaged on a near-coastal voyage, class 2, or sheltered waters.
 Covers skills needed to recognize, prevent, and respond to circulation emergencies in adults (CPR level A).
-Course uses scenarios taken from the marine/fishing industry.
+The course uses scenarios taken from the marine/fishing industry.

 Duration: 16 hours

 Completion: 100% attendance, skills demonstration, and 75% min. on written exam